glpi-project/docdev/source/devapi/database/dbupdate.rst

 .. note::

-   Note the use of the `Queryparam` object.
+   Note the use of the `QueryParam` object.
 This is used for the builder to be aware you are not passing a value, but a parameter (that must not be escaped nor quoted).

 Preparing a `SELECT` query is a bit different: